Volume V Issue II

 It’s a Feedback World

 As an admitted digital immigrant for whom modern technology does not come naturally, I have occasionally been slow to adapt to new tools.
-However, I recently purchased a GPS (Global Positioning System) navigation device for my car.
-Before I made my purchase, I read a lot of literature about the system and spoke with friends who talked about how helpful it was when they traveled.
+However, when I purchased a GPS (Global Positioning System) navigation device for my car, I read a lot of literature about the system and spoke with friends who talked about how helpful it was when they traveled.
 Once the device was in hand, I read the manual; I discovered that even for a digital immigrant it was relatively easy to follow.
 Soon it was placed on the dashboard of my car and provided clear visual and auditory directions to help me find my destination.
 The longer I used the GPS, the more comfortable I became with it, and the more I realized how helpful it was.
 On a recent trip, I listened to the voice explain how I could get to my designated address.
-As I waited at a stoplight I realized that the GPS provided excellent feedback, made my trip more enjoyable, increased my confidence in using it, and made me feel more technologically savvy.
+As I waited at a stoplight, I realized that the GPS provided excellent feedback, made my trip more enjoyable, increased my confidence in using it, and made me feel more technologically savvy.
 The more I thought about the GPS device, the more I realized that its operation is a valid metaphor for how teachers should provide feedback to students in the learning process.
-I came to the conclusion that GPS (Global Positioning Systems) and GPF (Growth-Producing Feedback) have a lot in common.
+I came to the conclusion that GPS (Global Positioning System) and GPF (Growth-Producing Feedback) have a lot in common.
 I started jotting down ways that they were similar and devised the comparison chart you see below:

 |1.||Lays out the entire trip from start to finish…||1.||

 A good teacher will frame the learning by explaining to students how new learning will unfold and how it will be assessed.

 |2.||Estimates how much time it will take to reach your destination and readjusts the time as the trip continues…||2.||

 A wise educator fully understands that time is the variable in learning; he or she uses feedback data from students throughout a unit to adjust the time required for learning to occur.